bwplotka/mimic/docs/best_practice.md

 * **DO NOT** put secrets (tokens, private keys, etc.) in your config definition or output (or anywhere else in your code!)

-    i.e For kubernetes you could put secrets in via Kuberenetes Secrets.
+    i.e For kubernetes you could put secrets in via Kubernetes Secrets.
 Alternatively define env variables and use env vars substitution.

     Ultimately use the best tools for this!
 See [vault](https://www.vaultproject.io/)